 - Ensure congregants are wearing masks while singing.

 - Provide masks for staff including the leader or celebrant and require them to mask when on site except only:

-- As necessary for the staff member to eat or drink during break times.
-The staff member should be seated at least 6 feet from others when taking off mask.
+- As necessary for staff to eat or drink during break times.
+Staff should be seated at least 6 feet from others when taking off their mask.